US conducts eighth strike on alleged drug-smuggling boat in the Pacific

 A video accompanying Hegseth’s post shows missile striking a small blue boat clipping across the water, which subsequently erupts in flames.

-The newly announced strike opens a new front in President Donald Trump’s growing military campaign against Latin American cartels, fuelling questions about the limits and legality of his actions.
+The latest strike opens a new front in President Donald Trump’s growing military campaign against Latin American cartels, fuelling questions about the limits and legality of his actions.

 Still, the Trump administration has justified the deadly bombing campaign as necessary to protect US citizens from illicit drugs.